abhishek111222/Data-Science-Project/README.md

 9. week 9_1 : This is the week 9 starting work.
 Today is Monday and this is the starting where the Chapter 1 is about to start.
 This is mostly about Chapter 3 (Data report)

 10. week 9_2 : This is the week 9 work.
 This file contains all the plots and the finding displayed in Chapter 3 Data Report

+11. final dataset: It is the folder containing the final dataset we will be working on.
+The unwanted features are not deleted as these can be useful afterwards, but are dropped while making any model.
+The work of Chapter 3 is all on it, with all the plots.